-For each of the major constituents, both diurnal and semi-diurnal, and for each of the constellation choices, we found that 3.2 mm/sqrt(s) for coordinate process noise and 0.1 mm/sqrt(s) for tropospheric zenith delay process noise were optimal for our solutions, the same values as identified by Penna et al. (2015) for M_2 using GPS only.
-Figure 2 shows the results of the tests, with the left panel showing the result of varying coordinate process noise while ZWD process noise was held fixed (0.1

-185 mm/sqrt(s), a default value) and the right panel the result of varying the ZWD process noise with coordinate process noise equal to the optimum value of 3.2 mm/sqrt(s).
-The finding of identical optimal process noise settings for all constituents and constellations suggests that the different amplitudes and frequencies are less important than the data noise in the semidiurnal and diurnal frequency bands and that the constellation-specific data noise does not substantially vary between constellations.
+For each of the major constituents, both diurnal and semi-diurnal, we found that 3.2 mm/sqrt(s) for coordinate process noise and 0.1 mm/sqrt(s) for tropospheric zenith delay process noise were optimal for our solutions, the same values as identified by Penna et al. (2015).
+Figure 2 shows the results of the tests, with the left panel showing the result of varying coordinate process noise while ZWD process noise was held fixed (0.1 mm/sqrt(s), a default value) and the right panel the result of varying the ZWD process noise with coordinate process noise equal to the optimum value of 3.2 mm/sqrt(s).
+The only difference in our results to those of Penna et al. (2015) were for the "synth err" test, where our results are inverted (but without changing the magnitude); the reason for this is discussed in detail in the supplementary material.